liqd/adhocracy3/docs/source/api/deletion.rst

 the same permission restrictions apply.
 This might be useful for creating a *deleted* version as a successor of another version to mark the preceding version as obsolete.
-POSTing a resource with *IMetadata { hidden: true }* requires the *canhide* permission and, frankly, doesn't make any sense.
+POSTing a resource with *IMetadata { hidden: true }* requires the *hide_resource* permission and, frankly, doesn't make any sense.

 The effect of these flags is as follows: